okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-filtering/main/index.md

 **Learning outcomes**

 * Understand the Okta event hook calls and responses with a filter implementation.
-* Implement a working example of an Okta event hook filter with a Glitch.com project, which acts as an external service.
+* Implement a functional example of an Okta event hook filter with a Glitch.com project.
 * Test the Okta event hook filter.

 **What you need**